MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 adding two more bytes to the Memory Mapped IO.
 The interrupt is generated at the end of the requested line, and is done in lines 170-172 of vga/vga.vhd.

+## Chipset support
+A new directory, called 'chipset', will include the interrupt controller, the timer, and the wait state generator.

 ## Changes to the software

 A substantial number of changes to the software is needed to support the new